NY nursing home reports 98 deaths linked to coronavirus

 City officials are “trying to provide help in every way we can,” the mayor added, saying the city had delivered thousands of respirator masks to the Washington Heights facility.

+U.S. Rep. Adriano Espaillat, a New York Democrat, accused Isabella of keeping the public and elected officials in the dark about the outbreak.
+He sent a letter Friday to Gov. Andrew Cuomo and New York Attorney General Letitia James urging them to investigate the “information sharing practices” of New York nursing homes.

+“People deserve to know what’s happening,” Espaillat said in an interview with AP.

-The nursing home said it “could not speculate” as to why a state survey previously listed only 13 COVID-19 deaths at its facility.
+Isabella Geriatric Center said it “could not speculate” as to why a state survey previously listed only 13 COVID-19 deaths at its facility.
 It sent a lengthy statement to AP on Friday insisting it “truthfully and accurately reported” its death toll to state officials.

+State officials said they are building an updated data set intended to offer a more detailed window into nursing home deaths.
+Cuomo referred to a “vagueness” in some reporting of suspected COVID-19 cases but warned nursing homes not to misrepresent their death tolls.

+“They submit these numbers under penalty of perjury,” Cuomo told reporters.
+“They can be prosecuted criminally for fraud on any of these reporting numbers.”

-The nursing home also said it kept family members in the loop about changes in their loved ones’ conditions despite the circumstances.
+Isabella said it kept family members in the loop about changes in their loved ones’ conditions despite the circumstances.

 “When we believe their loved one is nearing death, we do reach out to a resident’s primary contact and ask if they would like to say goodbye in person or via phone or an app,” Waters said.
 “In-person goodbye visits were never interrupted and continue to happen.”